Superior Thoracic Aperture or Thoracic Inlet is the inlet through which the thoracic cavity interacts with the root of the neck.

-The superior thoracic aperture is known as thoracic outlet by the clinicians because significant arteries and T1 spinal nerves come from thorax via this aperture and goes into the neck and upper limbs.
+Clinicians call the superior thoracic aperture as thoracic outlet clinicians because significant arteries and T1 spinal nerves come from thorax via this aperture and goes into the neck and upper limbs.

 Anatomists describe the superior thoracic aperture as thoracic inlet because air and food goes into the thorax via trachea and esophagus, respectively.